-An organization integrates people, information, and technology to generate cash flows and revenue for the success of the company.
+An organization integrates people, information, and technology to generate cash flows and revenue for the company’s success.
 This is complemented by elements of organizational design, which deals with management hierarchies and departmental groupings.
 Organizational design is necessary in order for clarity of goals, growth of the organization, adaptability to changing trends, and using opportunities for individual growth.
 When two firms use similar organizational designs and use the same tools to manage their different processes, what, then, determines which organization would be more sustainable and successful?
 Sometimes, the simple answer is Human Resource Management (HRM).
-HRM covers a wide variety of functions that don’t end at recruitment or allotting roles or giving out payrolls.
+HRM covers various functions that don’t end at recruitment or allotting roles, or giving out payrolls.
 HRM covers a multitude of functions which is necessary not only from the organization’s point-of-view but also for employees’ growth and self-development.
 The main functions of HRM include job design and analysis, workforce planning, training and development, performance management, payroll and benefits allocation, and legal issues.

 The HRM department of a company can be a differential advantage that only a few companies get to enjoy.
-For example, Fed-Ex, following a simple motto of People-Service-Profit since the 1970s has executed it in the best way possible.
-Fed-Ex believes in taking care of and budding their employee in order for them to deliver the highest quality of service to their clients and in return Fed-Ex gets to enjoy profit and sustainability.
+For example, Fed-Ex, following a simple motto of People-Service-Profit since the 1970s, has executed it in the best way possible.
+Fed-Ex believes in taking care of and budding their employee in order for them to deliver the highest quality of service to their clients, and in return Fed-Ex gets to enjoy profit and sustainability.
 This is not achieved in a whip; the management rolls out feedback forms to it employees, employees provide feedback, and management meets to discuss the same with the employees.
-This assesses and resolves the problems in the early stages, thus making it an efficient way of staying updated and moving with the trend without making major changes in the operations of the company.
+This assesses and resolves the problems in the early stages, thus making it an efficient way of staying updated and moving with the trend without making major changes in the company’s operations.

 The main challenges faced by HRM irrespective of the size and nature of the industry are listed below: